directus/directus/docs/configuration/project-settings.md

 - **Project Logo** — A 40x40 pixel logo at the top of the [Module Bar](/concepts/application/#_1-module-bar) and on the login/public pages.
 The image is _inset_ within the 64x64 pixel square filled with the Project Color, so we recommend using a SVG or PNG logo with transparency to avoid a "boxy" look.
+- **CSS Overrides** — Allows for adding CSS rules to override the App's default styling.
+Be aware that the App's core code, and therefore its DOM selectors, can change at any time.
+These updates are not considered a breaking change.

 ::: tip Browser FavIcon & Title

-The Project Color is also used to set a dynamic favicon, and the Project Name is used in the browser's page title.
-This makes it easier to identify different Directus projects in the browser.
+The Project Color is also used to set a dynamic favicon and the Project Name is used in the browser's page title, making it easier to identify different Directus projects.

 :::

-### Public Pages
+## Public Pages

 In addition to the above global Project Settings, you can also apply the following styling to tailor your project's [public pages](/guides/projects/#public-pages).